canyanio/rating-integration/docs/getting-started.md

 ## Overview

 Canyan Rating Engine is though from day one as a highly scalable, cloud-native, real-time rating service.
-To be highly scalable, Canyan is composed as microservice architecture with three loosely coupled main services created for lightweight container deployment:
+To be scalable, Canyan is composed as microservice architecture with three loosely coupled main services created for lightweight container deployment: